-We are an international education and entertainment game publisher powered by a wide-range network of professionals from many different areas.
-Together, we use the latest technology to develop video games for consoles, personal computers, tablets, mobile devices and online services; as well as designing related hardware.
+Magic Bytes is an international education and entertainment game publisher powered by a large network of industry professionals around the world.
+We use the latest technology to develop video games for consoles, PCs, tablets, and mobile devices.

-Our objectives are to design computer games and software that are not overly violent in nature and include moral awareness, while emphasizing the educational value and great potential of new technologies, such as Virtual and Augmented Reality.
+Our objective is to introduce modern video games and software that is not overly violent in nature and includes moral awareness, while emphasizing the educational value of new technologies such as Virtual and Augmented Reality.